 Untreated gingivitis will advance to periodontitis.

-If gingivitis is left untreated, plaque and calculus will grow beneath the gumline, promote chronic inflammation, and break down the tissue and bone that support your teeth.
+If gingivitis is left untreated, over time plaque and calculus will grow beneath the gumline, promote chronic inflammation, and break down the tissue and bone that support your teeth.
 Once it begins to destroy the bone it is called periodontitis.
+This is a chronic disease that can continue to progress throughout your life until teeth become loose.

 What are the signs and symptoms?